anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Address Murray Kucherawy's comment by adapting terminology entries, leaving out 'communication' from 'asynchronous communication' and 'synchronous communication'
+* Address Roman Danyliw's comments by updating reference<br>
-* Update reference: I-D.eckert-anima-brski-discovery to draft-ietf-anima-brski-discovery
+  I-D.eckert-anima-brski-discovery to draft-ietf-anima-brski-discovery<br> and
+  adding {{priv-consider}}, which refers to the BRSKI privacy considerations.

 IETF draft ae-11 -> ae-12: